ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 ---
-description: Create or edit content types by listing Fields that make a Content item.
+description: Create or edit content types by listing Fields that make a content item.
 ---

 # Create and edit content types

-[Content types](content_model.md#content-types) define what Fields are available in [Content items](content_items.md).
+[Content types](content_model.md#content-types) define what Fields are available in [content items](content_items.md).
 To suit your specific needs, you can modify the default content types, or add custom ones.

 You can only create or modify content types when your [user Role](../permission_management/work_with_permissions.md) has the `ContentType/Create` or `ContentType/Update` permission.

-When you edit a content type, each Content item based on this content type changes.
+When you edit a content type, each content item based on this content type changes.
-For example, when you add or remove a Field to the content type, the change is propagated to every Content item of this type.
+For example, when you add or remove a Field to the content type, the change is propagated to every content item of this type.

 !!! note